pubkey/jsonschema-key-compression/README.md

 ```

 ### compressObject
-Compress a json-object based on it's schema.
+Compress a json-object based on its schema.

 ```js
 import {